dfinity/ICRC/ICRCs/ICRC-7/ICRC-7.md

 3. it MUST contain a field `tx.from: Account`
 4. it MUST contain a field `tx.to: Account`

 As `icrc7_transfer` is a batch method, it results in one block per `token_id` in the batch.
-The blocks MUST appear in the block log in the same sequence as the token ids are listed in the `token_ids` vector.
-Blocks from one batch transfer invocation can be interleaved from other such method calls. // t.b.d. for the new API
+The method results in one block per input of the batch.
+The blocks need not appear in the block log in the same relative sequence as the token ids appear in the vector of input token identifiers in order to not unnecessarily constrain the potential concurrency of an implementation.
+The block sequence corresponding to the token ids in the input can be interspersed with blocks from other (batch) methods executed by the ledger in an interleaved execution sequence.
+This allows for high-performance ledger implementations that can make asynchronous calls to other canisters in the scope of operations on tokens and process multiple batch update calls concurrently.

 ## Migration Path for Ledgers Using ICP AccountId